What is Periodontal Disease, Perioscaling and Root-planing?

 According to Paul Eke, Division of Population Health, National Center for Chronic Disease Prevention and Health Promotion, CDC, “chronic periodontitis affects 47.2% of adults over 30 in the United States.”
 The November 22, 2013 article titled Periodontitis Among Adults Aged ≥30 Years — United States, 2009–2010 also says that the prevalence of total and moderate periodontitis increased with increasing age among all adults.

-How Dentists Diagnose Chronic Periodontal Disease
+How do Dentists Diagnose Chronic Periodontal Disease?

 When making the diagnosis of gum disease the dentist will look at a few factors to make their diagnosis and establish perio scaling treatment: